 Nonetheless, all skincare products containing harsh chemicals or strong exfoliants must be avoided for at least three days after the microneedling procedure.
 Avoid using retinol, vitamin C, glycolic acid, and other AHAs after micro needling or derma rolling at home.

 Apply hyaluronic acid immediately after the procedure to calm swelling and minimize skin irritation.
-Using that products that contain the ingredients below after microneedling at home will help boost skin healing and enhance the results of the procedure:
+Products that contain the ingredients below are ideal for use after microneedling at home to help boost skin healing and enhance the results of the procedure:

 Important Ingredients To Consider